xod442/dev_sync/README.md

 % cd dev_sync
 dev_sync%  docker-compose up -d
 ```

+# Populate client_credentials
+Use the menu to add the IMC credentials as well as the clearpass clientid and radiusSecret

 # Gotcha's
 Running behind a proxy.
 You need to add all of the networks that are internal to the no_proxy
 in the Dockerfile.
 Currently it is configured for my labs networks.